wso2/docs-is/en/docs/administer/monitoring-server-health.md

 **DataSource Health Checker**

-Gives you the status about the datasources available in the system.
-You can configure the datasources to be monitored as below in `deployment.toml` file.
+This health checker returns the status of the datasources available in the system.
+You can configure the datasources to be monitored by adding the following configuration to the deployment.toml file found in the <IS_HOME>/repository/conf folder.

 ```toml
 [carbon_health_check.health_checker.data_source_health_checker.properties]
 'monitored.datasources' = "jdbc/WSO2CarbonDB,jdbc/WSO2UM_DB,jdbc/SHARED_DB"
 ```

-To provide a indicate about datasource connection pool usage, use following configuration in `deployment.toml` file.
+To provide an indication about the datasource connection pool usage, use the following configuration `deployment.toml` file.

 ```toml
  [carbon_health_check.health_checker.data_source_health_checker]